Home

 5. Get sunlight exposure on your skin without getting burned, but be careful not to get so much sun that you become exhausted - about 15 minutes of direct sunlight exposure each day while at rest is optimal for many people; this doesn't include exposure while going about your daily activities.

-6. Engage in light stretching, walking, and even mild sports activities, but don't participate in strenuous exercise during your intense cleanse.
+6. Engage in light mobility exercises, walking, and even mild sports activities, but don't participate in strenuous exercise during your intense cleanse.
 The goal is to keep your body moving and your blood circulation strong, but to conserve as much energy as possible for your cleansing mechanisms.

 Clearly, the suggestions provided above can be beneficial to your health after you complete an intense period of cleansing.
 As you experience the intense, full body cleanse described in this series of articles, perhaps you can make it a goal to adopt some or many of these dietary and lifestyle suggestions into your everyday routine for the long term.